borti4938/n64rgb_project_overview/README.md

 N64RGB Projects
 ---

-The N64 projects presented here were part of a single repository, which is for versioning still an accessable [archive on Github](https://github.com/borti4938/n64rgb).
+The N64 projects presented here were part of a single repository, which is for versioning still an accessible [archive on Github](https://github.com/borti4938/n64rgb).

-The project startet with a tiny THS7374 based RGB bypass board back in 2015 or so.
+The project started with a tiny THS7374 based RGB bypass board back in 2015 or so.
 Later, I started with writing my code for viltetims N64RGB as I was wishing to have features like VI-DeBlur (skipping interpolation pixels in 320x240 video mode) and a reset which can be triggered via a controller combination (in game reset).
 Things were going, I designed a DIY PCB for myself allowing my to add new features.

 Over the time the repository grew a lot, especially with the N64Advanced project and the N64Advanced2.
 For an easier management and maybe also to give interested people an better overview on the different projects I decided to break down the different parts into several dedicated repositories.
-My greatest wish is that features like release and issue tracking will be a lot easier as they can be focussed in smaller repositories instead of being hidden in a large one.
+My greatest wish is that features like release and issue tracking will be a lot easier as they can be focused in smaller repositories instead of being hidden in a large one.

 The projects are meant as do it your self projects.
 So the repositories should be sufficient that everybody having appropriate knowledge (e.g. knowing how to order PCBs, sourcing components, soldering skills for assembly and installation) are able to build everything on its own.
-However, there are some shops out there selling ready to install modification kits and also offering installation services.
+However, there are some shops out there selling ready to install modification kits and/or offering installation services.
-I am not affiliated to any of those shops, which means that I do not get any profit of their sellings (besides of testing prototypes, one time gifts or donations, thinks like that).
+I am not affiliated to any of those shops, which means that I do not get any profit of their sales (besides of testing prototypes, one time gifts or donations, thinks like that).

-So, if you like what I am doing please consider to leave a short message via email or twitter or even leave my a coffee or two (link on my Github profile page) like many others did.
+So, if you like what I am doing please consider leaving a short message via email or twitter or even leave my a coffee or two (link on my GitHub profile page) like many others did.
 Thank you very much - I really appreciate any kind of feedback!
 This helps me keeping my motivation for further projects.
 This hobby is very time consuming and especially the N64Advanced and N64Advanced2 were very intensive projects for me.